Patients are required to wear a mask while in the office, unless they are fully vaccinated.

 Vertigo and dizziness are two of the most common reasons people seek medical attention.
 They accounted for approximately 3.9 million ER visits in the US in 2011, which exceeds $4 Billion per year in costs.

 The American Physical Therapy Association recommends VRT to help mitigate the symptoms of vertigo.
 Our chiropractic physicians have extensive experience treating both peripheral vertigo and central vertigo using VRT, along with physical therapy modalities.
-Call our office or book an appointment online to learn how we can help you with vertigo!
+Call our office or online to learn how we can help you with vertigo!

 Peripheral vertigo is the most common cause of vertigo in primary care.
 93% of primary care patients with vertigo have benign paroxysmal positional vertigo (BPPV), acute vestibular neuritis, or Meniere’s disease.
 Also common is labyrinthitis, perilymph fistula, immune-mediated inner ear disease, and acoustic neuroma.